DeveshValluru/CSE559DataSelectionProject/randomSelection/README.md

 minimizePairs.py selects a percentage within the TCREpitopePairs.csv to be used in training the prediction model.
 It selects a total of 7% of the data, keeping the 1 to 1 ratio of binding and nonbinding pairs.
-This ratio can be changed within the code itself.
+This ratio can be changed within the code itself. pairs7.csv is the result of running minimizePairs.py on TCREpitopePairs.csv.